francisco-camargo/francisco-camargo/README.md

 # Current and Future Projects

 ## Dev Tools
-* Fancy README.md
-  * How can I make good readme files that can be used as website presentable

 * WSL / Ubuntu - [learn_ubuntu](https://github.com/francisco-camargo/learn_ubuntu)
   * learn to use Ubuntu within WSL